Rare one-horned rhino at risk as Indian flood waters rise

 Today more than 70% of the species' population is found in the park, according to the International Union for the Conservation of Nature (IUCN),

 The greater one-horned rhino is currently listed as vulnerable, one rank above endangered, according to the IUCN.
-However it remains at threat from poachers who value its horn.
+However, it remains at threat from poachers who value its horn.

 A UNESCO World Heritage Site, the park made international headlines in 2016 after a visit by the UK's Prince William and Duchess Kate, in which the pair were pictured feeding a baby rhino.